 Types of Cow’s Milk

 In terms of quality, safety and nutrition, there’s no difference between organic and regular milk.
 The difference is how they are produced on the farm.
-Some organic farming practices include: -Cows must have access to organic pasture during the grazing season -Cows must eat certified organic feed -Antibiotics are prohibited and cows must be sold to non-organic markets if treatment is required.
+Strict government standards ensure that both regular and organic milk are wholesome, safe and nutritious.

-An 8 ounce serving of chocolate milk contains approximately 2mg of caffeine.
+An 8 ounce serving of chocolate milk contains approximately 2 mg of caffeine.
 To compare, a cup of coffee has approximately 95 mg of caffeine.
-According to the American Academy of Pediatrics, flavored dairy foods, such as chocolate milk, accounts for less than 5% of total daily caffeine intake in the collective diets of children and young adults ages 2-22 years.
-Soda remains the largest caffeine contributor and close to 90% of caffeine intake comes from coffee, tea and soda in the collective diets of children and young adults.
+According to the American Academy of Pediatrics, flavored dairy foods account for less than 5% of total daily caffeine intake in the collective diets of children and young adults ages 2-22 years.
+Soda remains the largest caffeine contributor – close to 90% of caffeine intake comes from coffee, tea and soda in the collective diets of children and young adults.

-No. Chocolate milk contains a small amount of oxalic acid, a compound found in cocoa beans and other plants that in sufficient quantities can affect calcium absorption.
-22 The very small amount of this compound in chocolate milk has no significant effect on the availability of milk’s calcium.
+No. Research shows that chocolate milk contains a small amount of oxalic acid, a compound found in cocoa beans and other plants that in sufficient quantities can affect calcium absorption.
+The very small amount of this compound in chocolate milk has no significant effect on the availability of milk’s calcium.

-Flavored milk enables schools to address the nutrient, taste and health needs of the students they serve.
-The 2010 Healthy Hunger-Free Kids Act12 requires that milk be consistent with the most recent Dietary Guidelines, mandating that school milk be low-fat (1%) or fat-free and regulations require that all flavored milks must be fat-free.
+Flavored milk helps schools to address the nutrient, taste and health needs of the students they serve.
+The 2010 Healthy Hunger-Free Kids Act requires that milk be consistent with the most recent Dietary Guidelines for Americans, which requires school milk, including flavored milk, be low fat (1%) or fat free.

 Lowfat chocolate milk is the real deal for athletes of all types.
 It has high quality, natural protein to build lean muscle, fluids to rehydrate, electrolytes to replenish what is lost in sweat, calcium for strong bones and a carb to protein ratio shown to refuel exhausted muscles.
 Every 8 ounce glass of milk provides 8 grams of protein, 9 essential nutrients and a 3:1 ratio of carb:protein.

 Although milk and plant-based alternatives sit side-by-side in the dairy case, non-dairy alternatives often do not provide the same nutrient profile as cow’s milk.
-You can count on cow’s milk to have a consistent composition as reflected in its standard of identity.
-By contrast, the composition of plant-based alternatives varies by brand.
+Additionally, you can count on real, white cow’s milk to have the same 3 ingredients (milk, vitamin A and vitamin D) no matter what brand you choose or which grocery store you purchase it in.

-No. All milk – both regular and organic – is tested for antibiotics.
+No. The U.S. Food and Drug Administration requires that all milk – both regular and organic – be tested for antibiotics when it arrives at the milk plant.
 Cows sometimes get sick and require medicine, but their milk does not go into the milk supply.
-If milk tests positive for antibiotics, it is disposed of and never enters the food stream.
-Less than 0.02% of all milk tested last year ever had an issue.
+If milk tests positive for antibiotics, it is disposed of according to state regulations and never enters the food stream.

 Hormones are naturally present in many foods of plant and animal origin, including milk.
-Some farmers choose to supplement some of their cows with additional bST, to increase milk production, but science shows that there is no effect on hormone levels in the milk itself.
+Some farmers choose to supplement some of their cows with rbST, an FDA-approved synthetic protein hormone, to help increase milk production.
+Science shows that it is safe for cows and has no effect on humans or the hormone levels in the milk itself.

-No. Some cows eat feed containing genetically engineered corn and soybeans which cows digest the same way as they do non-GMO grains.
+No. The National Academies of Sciences, Engineering and Medicine published research in 2016 from nearly 900 studies, concluding that genetically modified (GMO) crops are safe.
+Some cows eat feed containing GMO corn or soybeans which cows digest the same way as they do non-GMO plants.
 Genetically engineered DNA has never been detected in milk from cows fed GMO plants.

 Pesticides are used sparingly in crop production and do not pose a health concern in U.S. dairy products.
 Sensitive monitoring equipment can detect residues at levels far lower than those that pose a health risk.
 The Environmental Protection Agency has strict regulations about farm practices involving the use of pesticides, and the U.S. Department of Agriculture and U.S. Food and Drug Administration monitor foods for pesticides.
 Dairy farmers consistently meet or exceed these regulations.

 The National Dairy Council (NDC) funds research, not results.
-Public funding is scarce for research involving specific foods and many of the research projects that ensure we learn all we can about milk and milk products would not otherwise be undertaken without the support of NDC.
+Public funding is scarce for research involving specific foods and many of the research projects that ensure we learn all we can about milk and dairy foods would not otherwise be undertaken without the support of NDC.
 Supporting this research does not mean impacting the findings of research.